Tiered vs Flat-Rate Subscription Database Design

 ) pt;

-Step 4: Calculate tiered cost using SUM(LEAST(usage, upper_bound) - lower_bound * unit_price) logic.
+Step 4: Calculate tiered cost using NUMERIC arithmetic.

 Wrap calculations in a transactional function.
 Use NUMERIC types exclusively to avoid IEEE-754 floating-point drift.
 Apply ROUND(result, 2) only at the final invoice line-item stage.

-Step 5: Validate output against a pre-computed materialized view to catch floating-point drift before invoicing.
+Step 5: Validate output against a pre-computed materialized view to catch drift before invoicing.

 -- Materialized view for daily aggregation (refresh via cron)